 {<placeholder> for description of a service directory in the STA}.
-This is required to pass information up to higher layer applications (e.g. a service ID hash) and for the PADP to work.
+This is required to pass information up to higher layer applications (e.g. a Service Hash) and for the PADP to work.

 It is assumed that there is proxy function in the network that maintains a list of services.
 The upper layer protocols are not exposed to un-associated STAs.
 The proxy is used to encapsulate the service identifiers and exchange that information to the STA.
 Therefore, PADP is opaque to the service definition and is handled by the proxy and the end STA itself.